sandreas/zarch/README.md

 nmcli device wifi connect <SSID> --ask
 ```

-## Initial script configuration - `.env`
+## Initial script configuration - `zarch.conf`

 This script needs some basic settings.
-These can be configured in a file called `.env` by default.
-There is a commented `.env.sample` in this repository, that you can use as a start:
+These can be configured in a file called `zarch.conf` by default.
+There is a commented `zarch.conf.sample` in this repository, that you can use as a start:

 ```
 # disk - path to destination disk